-CulturEatz features travel guides, international dishes, destination photo tours, exotic meal ideas, trip essays, easy prep recipes. and fun foods made with spices and exotic ingredients.
+CulturEatz features travel guides, international recipes, destination photo tours, exotic meal ideas, trip essays, easy prep dishes. and fun foods made with spices and exotic ingredients.
 Evelyne inspires readers to explore new travel destinations, discover cuisines, ingredients and flavors found in dishes from around the world.

 Most of us grew up in a household where the same repetitive 8 recipes were served all year, as the selection of ingredients was limited.
 With the internet, the world has opened up.
 Our curious taste buds now yearn to try all the delectable dishes we see from various countries.
 By now just about everyone has ventured into the occasional sushi place or Chinese and Indian restaurants.
 But we have all turned down a dish at some point purely out of fear of the unknown, right?

 The CulturEatz blog is a wonderful way for you to discover the different cuisines, ingredients, and flavors found in dishes from around the world.
 Here you will find exotic recipes, descriptions of unknown ingredients, dinner stories, restaurant reviews and so much more.
 Soon you will be trying new cuisines at your local ethnic restaurants and even give it a go in your own kitchen.